 Without further ado, here are some of the solutions you can try when you can’t install anything on Windows 10.

-What can I do if Windows won’t let me install anything?
+How do I install a software if Windows won’t let me do it?

 1. General troubleshooting